 Foods to Ditch if You Have Candida Overgrowth

-1. Sugar & added sweeteners: Yeast is a living organism and it needs sugar to proliferate.
+1. Added sugar: Yeast is a living organism and it needs sugar to proliferate.
 So it makes sense to cut out all the added sources of sugar in your diet to starve it out, right?
+Well, not exactly.
+All carbohydrates break down into sugars in the body, so unless you’re eating a carnivore diet (which I typically don’t recommend), you’re going to be consuming sugar, and that’s fine.
+Just avoid added sugars.
 When I say added sugar I mean extra sugar that’s added to foods like baked goods, cereals, junk foods, sodas, protein bars, ketchup, even salad dressing.
 So make sure to read your labels!
 Or better yet, stick with foods that don’t have labels.
-Secondly, all carbohydrates break down into sugars in the body, so unless you’re eating a carnivore diet (which I typically don’t recommend), you’re going to be consuming some sugar, and that’s fine.
-Just avoid added sugars, and don’t go crazy on the starchy root vegetables like sweet potatoes, which are more carbohydrate-rich than leafy greens and the lower carb crunchy veggies.
-Typically 1 cup of starchy veggies per day is fine.
-While lower sugar fruits like berries and green apples are fine in moderation, avoid high sugar tropical fruits.
+While lower sugar fruits like berries and green apples are fine in moderation, you may need to avoid high sugar tropical fruits.
+Some people say these higher sugar foods cause their symptoms to flare.
+Above all, know that sugar alone doesn’t cause candida, and in fact, high FAT diets do.

 2. Alcohol: Wine and beer are the biggest alcoholic culprits in candida overgrowth because they are fermented from yeast.
-Wine contains sugar from the grapes.
 Beer contains gluten, which is a gut irritant.
-But worst of all, the alcohol in beer and wine and any booze is a major source of inflammation in the digestive tract, and it kills your good gut bacteria.
+But worst of all, the alcohol in beer and wine and any booze is a major source of inflammation in the digestive tract, as it kills your good gut bacteria, allowing bad bacteria to thrive.
 Inflammation worsens leaky gut and candida.
 Alcohol also lowers immunity, so ditch the booze during your candida diet.

 3. Gluten and preferably all grains: Even if you don’t have a gluten allergy or intolerance, avoid gluten during any gut healing protocol because we know it is a gut irritant and may promote inflammation.
 Add to that the fact that many people actually do have gluten intolerance or just plain don’t digest it well, and in both scenarios, it is an inflammatory food.
 I recommend avoiding all grains, because the phytic acids and lectins can also be irritating to a healing digestive tract, especially if you have autoimmune disease.
 But take heart: You probably won’t have to avoid grains for the rest of your life (unless you so choose).